vector4653/Re-Pacman/README.md

 - Space — pause/unpause the game.
 - Close window — quit.

 > Gameplay notes: Pac-Man is controlled by an Algorithm (so you are effectively playing as a ghost trying to catch him).
 Power pellets will frighten ghosts (they enter FREIGHT mode); when ghosts are frightened you can be eaten for points.
+Go back to the center to turn into a ghost again

 ---